BaiyangZhang/BaiyangZhang.github.io/_posts/2023-08-23-Connection-in-Principal-Bundles.md

 $$
 d\phi := E_ {R}\otimes d\phi^{R}.
 $$
 The multiplication of two such ${\frak g}$-valued p-forms are not so clear.
-We want the so-defined multiplication still be a ${\frak g}$-valued p-form.
+We want the multiplication still to be a ${\frak g}$-valued p-form.
 Take ${\frak o}(n)$ for example, the Lie-algebra vectors are anti-symmetric matrices, but the product of two anti-symmetric matrices may not be anti-symmetric anymore, so we can't adopt the naïve matrix multiplication.
 The solution is to take the Lie bracket of the Lie algebras, namely the commutator and define
 $$
 [\phi,\psi] = [E_ {R}\otimes \phi^{R},E_ {S}\otimes \psi^{S}] := [E_ {R},E_ {S}]\otimes \phi^{R}\wedge \psi^{S}.
 $$